Tips for National Novel Writing Month

 Pour your passion into your first draft, but when redrafting remember: writing is a skill, a craft that needs honing.

-Forget keeping a timeline in the first draft.
+Unless certain aspects of plot are time-dependent, forget keeping a timeline in the first draft.
 That’s housekeeping for later, says Roz Morris in Nail Your Novel.

 Avoid action tags for speech: ‘Really?’ he shrugged.
 ‘Yes,’ she smiled.
 Keep action for, well, action.